DevMountain/node-4-afternoon/README.md

 ### Summary

-In this step, we'll install, save, and require the npm packages we'll need.
+In this step, we'll install and require the npm packages we'll need.

 ### Instructions

 * Run `npm install express express-session dotenv`.
 * Open `server/index.js` and require all the packages at the top of the file.
 * create a `.env` and include the `SESSION_SECRET` and `SERVER_PORT`
-  * Both the tests and the front end are expecting the server port to be 3000.
+  * Both the tests and the front end are expecting the server port to be .

 ### Solution